hpc/charliecloud/doc/ch-image_desc.rst

    $ ch-image tag SOURCE_REF IMAGE_REF

-Add new image :code:`IMAGE_REF` from existing image :code:`SOURCE_REF` to storage and cache.
+Create image reference :code:`IMAGE_REF` from existing image reference :code:`SOURCE_REF` and add to storage and cache.
 If :code:`IMAGE_REF` already exists then it is replaced.
-This feature requires the build cache to be enabled, i.e., :code:`--cache`.
+This feature requires the build cache to be enabled.

 examples
 --------